drocheam/optrace/docs/source/usage/elements.rst

 A :class:`RaySource <optrace.tracer.geometry.ray_source.RaySource>`
-defines the properties for rays it creates, including
+defines the properties for the rays it creates, including

 * Emitting surface/point/line
+* Ray starting position
 * Light distribution on this area
 * Emitted spectrum and power
 * Ray polarization
 * Ray orientation
 * Ray divergence
-* Source position

 Surface/Point/Line Parameter
 ##################################

-A RaySource supports the following base shapes :python:`Point, Line, CircularSurface, RectangularSurface, RingSurface`, which are provided as first parameter to the :python:`RaySource()` constructor.
+A RaySource supports the base shapes :python:`Point, Line, CircularSurface, RectangularSurface, RingSurface`, which are provided as first parameter to the :python:`RaySource()` constructor.

 .. testcode::